-- "P2P platforms" are to financial information intermediaries that are engaged in lending information business and directly provide peers, which can be natural persons, legal persons or other organizations, with lending information services; - "registered users" are to individuals who have registered with us; - "repeat borrowers" are to active borrowers in the specified period who have made at least two drawdowns since such borrowers' registration with us until the end of the specified period; - "RMB" or "Renminbi" are to the legal currency of China; - "small credit products" are to cash or merchandise credit products that are less than RMB5,000 in amount; - "transactions" are to borrowers' credit drawdowns from our platform; - "US\$," "U.S. dollars," or "dollars" are to the legal currency of the United States; - "vintage" are to transactions we facilitated during a specified time period; and - "we," "us," "our company" and "our" are to Qudian Inc., its subsidiaries, its consolidated VIEs and/or their respective subsidiaries, as the context requires.
+- "P2P platforms" are to financial information intermediaries that are engaged in lending information business and directly provide peers, which can be natural persons, legal persons or other organizations, with lending information services; - "Qudian marketplace" are to our online marketplace where consumers purchase merchandise offered by third-party merchandise suppliers with our merchandise credit products; - "registered users" are to individuals who have registered with us; - "repeat borrowers" are to active borrowers in the specified period who have made at least two drawdowns since such borrowers' registration with us until the end of the specified period; - "RMB" or "Renminbi" are to the legal currency of China; - "small credit products" are to cash or merchandise credit products that are less than RMB5,000 in amount; - "transaction services business" are to our business of offering loan recommendation and referral services to third-party financial service providers; we assume no credit risk for the transactions facilitated under the transaction services business; - "transactions" are to borrowers' credit drawdowns from our platform; - "US\$," "U.S. dollars," or "dollars" are to the legal currency of the United States; - "vintage" are to the on-balance sheet transactions and off-balance sheet transactions facilitated under the loan book business during a specified time period; and - "we," "us," "our company" and "our" are to Qudian Inc., its subsidiaries, its consolidated VIEs and/or their respective subsidiaries, as the context requires.

-The translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this annual report were made at a rate of RMB6.8755 to US\$1.00, the exchange rates set forth in the H.10 statistical release of the Federal Reserve Board on December 31, 2018.
+The translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this annual report were made at a rate of RMB6.525 to US\$1.00, the exchange rates set forth in the H. 10 statistical release of the Federal Reserve Board on December 31, 2020.
 We make no representation that the Renminbi or U.S. dollar amounts referred to in this annual report could have been or could be converted into U.S. dollars or Renminbi, as the case may be, at any particular rate or at all.
-On March 29, 2019, the noon buying rate for Renminbi was RMB6.7112 to US\$1.00.
+On March 31, 2021, the noon buying rate for Renminbi was RMB 6.5518 to US\$1.00.